 Zopa and other social lending sites are based on a community of people who lend and borrow money between themselves, rather than going to banks and building societies to get a savings account or a loan.

 Social lending can be a win-win solution for lenders and borrowers, who may both be able to find better rates than they might get elsewhere.
 However, they also come with their own set of problems through added risk.

 Like all investments, social lending does have an element of risk.
-Investing in Zopa is not like putting your money into a savings account – there is no 100% guarantee that you will get your original investment back.
+Investing in Zopa isn't like putting your money into a savings account – there's no 100% guarantee that you will get your original investment back.
 As always, the opportunity for a higher return on your money goes hand in hand with greater risk.

 Many sites ensure that potential borrowers are credit checked and risk-assessed before you can lend to them.

 The money you lend is spread across a number of borrowers to minimise the risk of bad debt, so for example if you were to lend over £1000, your money could be spread across 100 different borrowers.

 Zopa also has protection in place for your money in the unlikely event that it were to go out of business – Zopa is not involved in the contracts you have with borrowers, so they remain legally binding and repayments still have to be made.

 You invest at least the minimum deposit and decide between high or low risk lending.

 You can also decide who you want to lend to - you pick the type of borrower you are happy with, based on their level of risk as assessed by Zopa.
 Zopa then matches offers of lending to requests from borrowers and oversees the loan agreement and repayments for you.

 You will have to pay a fee for the service as well, so it's worth adding up your total costs.
 Then weighing up the risk when comparing a peer-to-peer platform to a regular savings bank account